qidanrui/qidanrui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # Biography

-I'm Danrui Qi, a 5th-year Ph.D. candidate at Simon Fraser University under the supervision of [Prof. Jiannan Wang](https://www.cs.sfu.ca/~jnwang/).
+I'm Danrui Qi, a final-year Ph.D. candidate at Simon Fraser University under the supervision of [Prof. Jiannan Wang](https://www.cs.sfu.ca/~jnwang/).
 I also work closely with [Prof. Zhengjie Miao](https://www.miaozhengjie.com/).
 My research interests mainly focus on `good data for AI` and `AI for good data`, which include:
 - Automated data preparation, with a specific focus on self-envolving data science agent and the automatic augmentation of features for complex relational tables.
 - Large Language Model reasoning on table tasks, e.g. Text-to-SQL and TableQA.
 - Automated Machine Learning (AutoML), especially automating the feature preprocessing part in the AutoML workflow.